RobinCK/vue-gallery/README.md

 </p>

 # vue-gallery
-:camera: Responsive and customizable image and video gallery, carousel and lightbox, optimized for both mobile and desktop web browsers.
+:camera: VueJS responsive and customizable image and video gallery, carousel and lightbox, optimized for both mobile and desktop web browsers.

 ## Install
 #### CDN